 TAKE A LOOK INTO THE FUTURE AND DISCOVER THE TRENDS THAT ARE SHAPING OUR WORLD IN 2019, I WROTE THE BOOK SUPERTRENDS ABOUT THE FUTURE, WHAT DRIVES IT AND HOW TO DEAL WITH IT.
-IN 2009, I WROTE A NEW VERSION OF THE BOOK BUT WITH A DIFFERENT PERSPECTIVE.
-THE SAME YEAR, I FOUNDED THE COMPANY SUPERTRENDS.
-SOME OF THE MAIN CONCLUSIONS FROM THESE PROJECTS:
+IN 2019, I WROTE A NEW VERSION OF THE BOOK BUT WITH A DIFFERENT PERSPECTIVE.
+SOME OF THE MAIN CONCLUSIONS FROM THESE BOOKS:

 - There is no end to innovation.